oracle-livelabs/spatial-graph/spatial-python/connect-to-adb/connect-to-adb.md

-# Connect to ADB
+# Connect to  Autonomous Database from Python

 ## Introduction

-...
+To prepare for data loading and analysis, you first establish a connection from Python to your Autonomous Database.
+The python-oracledb driver supports this connection and all subsequent database interactions.
+You will use the python-oracledb driver's ‘Thin’ mode which connects directly to Oracle Database and does not need Oracle Client libraries.

 Estimated Lab Time: xx minutes

 ### Objectives

-*
+* Connect to Autonomous Database from Python

 ### Prerequisites

-*
+* Completion of previous lab.

-## Task 1: Create files with connection parameters
+## Task 1: Create connection parameter files

-1. In JupyterLab, click on the Text File tile to create a new text file.
+1. To avoid including database connection information directly in your notebook, you create files with this information which your notebook can reference.
+In JupyterLab, click on the Text File tile to create a new text file.
   ![Desc here...](images/connect-to-adb-01.png)

 2. Enter your ADB ADMIN user password.
 Then from the File menu select **Save Text**.
-When prompted enter **my-pwd.txt** as your file name.
   ![Desc here...](images/connect-to-adb-02.png)

-3. When prompted enter **my-pwd.txt** as your file name.
+3. When prompted enter **my-pwd.txt** as your file name and click **Rename**.
   ![Desc here...](images/connect-to-adb-03.png)

-4. Close the text file tab to return to the Launcher.
+4. Close the text file tab to return to the Launcher page.
    ![Desc here...](images/connect-to-adb-04.png)

 5. Return to your Oracle Cloud browser tab and minimize Cloud Shell.